 Right Side of the Ribbon in Excel 2010 and 2013

-Notice that in both versions the Home tab is the one that is selected.
+Notice that in all versions the Home tab is the one that is selected.
 Other tabs are: Insert, Page Layout, Formulas, Data, Review and View.
-(In the image above, there's also a Developer tab.
+(In the image above, there's also a Developer and Team tab.
 If you don't do any programming then you don't have to worry about this tab.)

 Click this, and you'll see all the file operations: New, Open, Save, Exit, etc.